socalmesh/meshview/README.md

 This project watches a MQTT topic for meshtastic messages, imports them to a database and has a web UI to view them.

-An example of a currently running instace for the San Francisco Bay Area mesh runs at:
+Samples of a currently running instances:
 ``` bash
 https://meshview.bayme.sh
 ```